 Monitoring of the application of the procedures of the UN GTR and development of an amendment to the UN GTR for sampling and assessing brake wear particles of light-duty vehicles both in terms of mass and number

-(e) Amendment of the non-friction braking methodology to include a method for the calculation of the vehicle specific friction braking share coefficients
+(e) Monitor of the vehicle specific friction braking share coefficients methodology

-(g) Refinement and validation of the PMP Brake protocol (e.g. WL/DM temperature boundaries for new brake materials, calibration procedures of PN and PM instrumentation, , improvements to brake wear sampling system)
+(g) Refinement and validation of the PMP Brake protocol (e.g. wheel load to disc mass temperature boundaries for new brake materials, calibration procedures of PN and PM instrumentation, improvements to brake wear sampling system)

-(h) Round Robin Exercise with GTR compliant laboratories and development of further GTR updates, if necessary.

 Development of a test procedure for sampling and assessing brake wear particles of heavy-duty vehicles both in terms of mass and number.
-A dedicated task force (TF-5) shall be created.
+The dedicated task force (TF-5) shall assess.

 Examination of the feasibility of the current setup for measuring brake wear particles of HDV, including emission data review from HDVs and trailers